Generalisations of Matrix Partitions : Complexity and Obstructions: Introduction

 \section{Introduction}

-Ladner showed in \cite{ladner1975} that, under the assumption $\polynomial \not= \NP$, there exist problems that are neither in $\polynomial$ nor $\NPc$.
-This raises the question of knowing which subclasses of $\NP$ admit a dichotomy between $\polynomial$ and $\NPc$, that is subclasses where every problem is either in $\polynomial$ or is $\NPc$.
-For instance, Schaefer proved in his seminal paper \cite{schaefer1978} that any SAT problem is either in $\polynomial$ or is $\NPc$, and Hell and Ne{\v s}et{\v r}il \cite{hellnesetril1990} showed a similar dichotomy for homomorphism problems on undirected graphs.
-The \emph{Constraint Satisfaction Problems} ($\CSP$s for short) form a large and well-known class of problems that are usually described (see \cite{hellnesetril}) as decision problems that check the existence of a homomorphism between two given relational structures.
-Since, general $\CSP$s are generalisations of both SAT problems and homomorphism problems on undirected graphs, people wonder whether a dichotomy can hold for general $\CSP$s.
-Indeed, Feder and Vardi explicitly asked for such a result in \cite{federvardi1998}, known as the \emph{$\CSP$ conjecture}, and showed in the same paper many $\polynomial$-time equivalences\footnote{We refer to \Cref{sec:preliminaries} for definitions, but roughly two problems are \emph{$\polynomial$-time equivalent} if one can reduce in $\polynomial$-time one to the other, and vice-versa.
-Notice that if two families of problems are $\polynomial$-time equivalent, then one admits a dichotomy if and only if the other does.}, in particular, a $\polynomial$-time equivalence of $\CSP$ with the directed graph homomorphism and with the logical language $\mmsnp$.
-For around two decades, the $\CSP$ conjecture has been verified for many special cases, see for instance \cite{bulatov2006,federvardi1998,grohe2007}, but, more importantly, its study brings many mathematical tools in studying algorithmic and complexity questions, in particular, the algebraic tools \cite{bulatov2005}.
-Recently, Bulatov \cite{bulatov2017} and Zhuk \cite{zhuk2020} independently answered in the affirmative the $\CSP$ conjecture.
+Ladner showed in~\cite{ladner1975} that, under the assumption $\polynomial \not= \NP$, there exist problems that are neither in $\polynomial$ nor $\NPc$.
+This raised the following question: which subclasses of $\NP$ admit a \emph{P vs NP-complete dichotomy}\footnote{In the rest of the article, we omit ``$\polynomial$ vs $\NPc$'' because we study only this particular dichotomy.}, i.e., every problem of the class is either in $\polynomial$ or is $\NPc$.
+For instance, Schaefer proved in his seminal paper~\cite{schaefer1978} that every Boolean $\CSP$ admits a dichotomy.
+Hell and Ne{\v s}et{\v r}il~\cite{hellnesetril1990} showed a similar dichotomy for homomorphism problems on undirected graphs.
+The class of \emph{Constraint Satisfaction Problems} ($\CSP$s for short) is usually described (see~\cite{hellnesetril}) as the family of decision problems $\CSP(\structure{A})$, for every finite relational structure $\structure{A}$, that checks the existence of a homomorphism to $\structure{A}$ from a given input structure.
+Since general $\CSP$s are generalisations of both Boolean $\CSP$s and homomorphism problems on undirected graphs, researchers wondered whether a dichotomy can hold for them as well.
+This question, also known as the \emph{$\CSP$ conjecture}, was stated by Feder and Vardi in~\cite{federvardi1998}.
+For around two decades, the $\CSP$ conjecture was verified for many special cases, see for instance~\cite{federvardi1998,bulatov2006,grohe2007}, but, more importantly, its study brings many mathematical tools in studying algorithmic and complexity questions, in particular, the algebraic tools~\cite{bulatov2005}.
+Recently, Bulatov~\cite{bulatov2017} and Zhuk~\cite{zhuk2020} independently answered in the affirmative the $\CSP$ conjecture.